lyu-ai/agentok/website/docs/tutorials/search-n-write/index.md

 ### Initiating the Chat

 Everything's set!
-Hit the `Start Chat` button situated on the canvas's top-right corner to engage with the Flow.
+Hit the `Start Chat` button situated on the canvas's top-right corner to engage with the Autoflow.
 Prompt the process with an entry like `search the latest news about Elon Musk and generate a detailed article on it.`

 Consequently, the `Searcher` will retrieve a list of relevant links, after which the `Writer` expertly extracts information from these sources to fabricate a comprehensive article.